mikekitckchan/CTF-Checklist/javascript_scurity/prototype_pollution.md

 ```

-- According to the code above, it should affect userB.
-However, if we print out userA's deleted property, you would find out that it has changed userA as well:
+- According to the code above, constructor means it pointed back to the object of userB (i.e. User) and add a property to User called is_admin with default value "yes".
+As this changed apply to the object User, if we print out userA's is_admin property, we would find out that it has changed userA as well:

 ```js
 console.log(userA.is_admin); //yes